 If you’re reading this, it probably means you’ve gotten through practically all of your (likely) adult life without ever questioning how you shower.
 I mean, why would you?
-It’s not like caring about how you’re showering now is going to make you more money, or help you lose weight, and so on and so forth.
 Basically, you wake up, you get in the shower, you rinse, you lather up, you rinse again, and you’re out — it’s so easy a caveman could do it, if, y’know, cavemen had showers in cavemen times.
 To call showering basic would be an understatement; pretty much everyone does it the same way.

 Of course, if we’re splitting hairs, there are some differences.
 Take, for example, how much time one spends in the shower.
 Like, maybe you’re one of those quick showerers: in-and-out in under two minutes.
 Or, maybe you’re a real soaker, and you like to take your time — like 20 stinkin’ minutes.

 You ever get out of the shower and get that dry, itchy skin feeling, like your skin is on too tight?
 Yeah, according to dermatologists, that’s because you’re showering too long.
-Showering for too many minutes with water that’s too hot has a tendency to open your skin’s pores way too wide, letting all of your skin’s moisture leak out like it’s running through a sieve.
+Showering for too many minutes with water that’s too hot has a tendency to open your skin’s pores way too wide, letting too much of your skin’s moisture leak out.
 Not only that, but that hot water can also strip your skin of its natural oils, called sebum, which exist to protect your skin from the elements.